caitlynslashai/tectonic-tools/README.md

 Images should also be added to the repo for safe keeping Note that Sirv has been configured for a 30 day local browser cache time.
 So if an image gets updated it may be delayed for users unless they force a refresh.

--   This applies to you for local dev as well, force refreshing locally will consume our free tier limit
+-   Local dev should always use the localhost nextjs server, unless you use a production version locally